What Is Medication-Assisted Treatment (MAT)?

 At Carolina Recovery in Durham, North Carolina, we believe in a well-rounded approach to treatment.
 Our MAT program combines medical care with compassionate support to help individuals break free from addiction and build a healthier, more fulfilling future.

-Benefits of Medication-Assisted Treatment
+Benefits of Medication-Assisted Treatment for Addiction

 Medication-assisted treatment (MAT) is a powerful tool in the fight against addiction.

-Reducing Cravings and Withdrawl Symptoms
+Reducing Cravings and Withdrawal Symptoms

 One of the primary benefits of MAT is its ability to reduce withdrawal symptoms and cravings.